Windows81/Roblox-Freedom-Distribution-Guides/PatchDataModelPatch/README.md

 ### Decompressing the Bytecode

-It seems the bytecode *DataModelPatch* contains is serialized and compressed using an similar algorithm to one used by Rōblox as far back as 2016.
+It seems the bytecode *DataModelPatch* contains is serialised and compressed using a similar algorithm to one used by Rōblox [as per the 2016 source-code repository](https://github.com/Artifaqt/ROBLOX2016/blob/e0cfac59fea3a5b986843e65b0fda286e439f9fc/App/script/LuaSerializer.inl#L44).

+However, there are some important differences:
-The difference being that 2021E uses ZSTD instead of LZ4 for compression, Luau rather than Lua and the bytecode proto's likely being encoded differently.
+1. 2021E uses ZSTD instead of LZ4 for compression, and
+2. the bytecode is in Luau rather than in Lua 5.1, and thusa are bytecode protos likely being encoded differently.

-The serializer used in 2016E can be seen [here](https://github.com/Artifaqt/ROBLOX2016/blob/e0cfac59fea3a5b986843e65b0fda286e439f9fc/App/script/LuaSerializer.inl#L44).

 ---

-Using [decompress.py](decompress.py) on `PremiumInfoRecieved` we get the following:
+Using [`./decompress.py`](decompress.py) on `PremiumInfoRecieved` we get the following:
 ```
 01 06 07 72 65 71 75 69 72 65 06 73 63 72 69 70 74 06 50 61 72 65 6E 74 11 6D 61 6B 65 41 63 74 69 6F 6E 43 72 65 61 74 6F 72 04 4E 61 6D 65 0B 70 72 65 6D 69 75 6D 49 6E 66 6F 01 04 00 00 01 12 A3 00 00 00 A4 00 01 00 00 00 00 40 A4 03 03 00 00 00 20 40 4D 02 03 24 04 00 00 00 4D 01 02 5B 05 00 00 00 9F 00 02 02 52 01 00 00 A4 03 03 00 00 00 20 40 4D 02 03 BA 06 00 00 00 6F 03 07 00 9F 01 03 00 82 01 00 00 08 03 01 04 00 00 00 40 03 02 04 00 00 20 40 03 03 03 04 03 05 03 06 00 00 01 18 00 00 00 00 00 00 00 00 00 00 02 00 00 00 00 00 00 00 01 00 00 00 00 00
 ```

-Well there we go, we can see a Luau V1 bytecode header. `01` for the version and `06` being the numbers of strings.
+Well - there we go.

+We can see a Luau V1 bytecode header: `01` for the version byte and `06` being the count of strings.

 If you view it as asicii, strings are clearly visible.